 Individuals with only Original Medicare have no cap on what they can spend.
 The price will continue to accrue in perpetuity.
-Medicare Advantage plans have a maximum out-of-pocket ranging between $900 and $11,000, depending on the program and coverage you choose.
+Medicare Advantage plans have a maximum out-of-pocket ranging between $900 and $11,000, depending on your chosen program and coverage.

 What are the benefits of Medicare?

 Medicare covers your hospital and medical insurance.
-With Original Medicare, there’s no need to acquire referrals or additional authorizations for specialists or treatments.
+With Original Medicare, acquiring referrals or additional authorizations for specialists or treatments is unnecessary.

 Is pain management affected by the Medicare 8-Minute rule?

 The Medicare 8-Minute rule applies to therapy services.
-Both physical and occupational therapy is used in pain management.
+Both physical and occupational therapy are forms pf pain management.
 Therefore the 8-Minute rule will apply.

 Pain management can be one of the most expensive items regarding Medicare coverage.
 Having the right pain management insurance for your individual needs is essential.
 Our licensed insurance agents specialize in Medicare and can help you evaluate the programs available to you.

 Once you’ve finished the evaluation process, we can make the enrollment process quick, simple, and effective.
 Give us a call or fill out our online quote form.
 We’re here to make this process as painless as possible.